brycegsmith/psg_project/index.md

 #### Supervised Learning

 Based on our unsupervised learning results and the imbalance in distribution of sleep stages in our data, we decided to consolidate NREM stages 1-4 into a single class before applying our supervised learning algorithms.
-This results in approximately 70% of our datapoints having the target label ‘NREM’, which causes some algorithms to largely ignore the minority classes Wake and NREM, especially the latter, when making predictions in an attempt to optimize overall accuracy.
+Many ML sleep staging studies, such as one by Satapathy<sup>16</sup>, build predictive models with a consolidated NREM class.
+This results in approximately 70% of our datapoints having the target label ‘NREM’, which causes some algorithms to largely ignore the minority classes Wake and NREM when making predictions in an attempt to optimize overall accuracy.
 Therefore, before running certain algorithms, undersampling and/or oversampling techniques were applied to our training data.
+This helps reduce artifical inflation of accuracy from data imbalances.
 For this problem, we applied classification algorithms like Naive Bayes, Logistic Regression, Random Forest, SVM, and LSTM Neural Network.

 * __Naive Bayes__: